I Reviewed G2’s 7 Best Operating Systems for Work and Play

 • RHEL is considered well-suited for enterprise systems that need consistent performance and minimal downtime.

-• Its proactive analytics through Red Hat Insights can pinpoint issues before they escalate, offering peace of mind for compliance-heavy industries.
+• Its proactive analytics, powered by Red Hat Insights, can pinpoint issues before they escalate, offering peace of mind for compliance-heavy industries.

 What G2 users like about RHEL: